cjdelisle/econet-linux-wiki/plan.md

 - :soon: Clock developed and submitted to the Linux kernel
 - :soon: PCIe finalized and submitted to the Linux kernel
 - :hourglass: Wifi drivers added to OpenWRT and builds
-  * Wifi support based on dirty vendor PCI driver to be published soon
+  * Wifi support based on dirty vendor PCI driver exists in a branch ( https://github.com/cjdelisle/openwrt/tree/econet-pci-vendor ) but it is not able to be merged to OpenWRT until mt76 endianness bug (patch: https://lkml.org/lkml/2025/10/27/1464 ) has been addressed in OpenWRT mt76 fork.
 - :soon: Patchset submitted to OpenWRT
 - :soon: Reviews addressed and code accepted in Linux kernel